Peter Maes

-Peter Maes (/nl/; born 1 June 1964) is a Belgian professional football manager and former player who was the head coach of Eredivisie team Willem II, until his departure on 30 April 2025.
+Peter Maes (/nl/; born 1 June 1964) is a Belgian professional football manager and former player.

 Prior to Willem II, he also managed Beerschot VA in the Belgian First Division A, KV Mechelen and Genk.

 Playing career

 Maes began his professional career as a goalkeeper in the 1980s with third-division club Lommel.
 Initially a backup, he eventually established himself as the team's first-choice goalkeeper, playing alongside teammates like Harm van Veldhoven, Patrick Goots, and Philip Haagdoren.
 In 1987, he helped Lommel secure promotion to the second division.

 In 1989, Maes joined first-division side Racing Mechelen, serving as the backup to Ivan De Wilde.
 Following Racing Mechelen's relegation at the end of the season, he signed with Anderlecht.
 At Anderlecht, Maes was the understudy to Filip De Wilde, seeing limited playing time but contributing to the team's success as they claimed the league title in 1991.
 During the 1991–92 season, he gained more opportunities after De Wilde suffered an injury.
 Despite competition from emerging talents like Frédéric Herpoel, Maes remained Anderlecht’s second-choice goalkeeper until 1995, winning four league titles during his time with the club.

 In the summer of 1995, Maes moved to Beveren as part of a swap deal involving Geert De Vlieger.
 At Beveren, he was the first-choice goalkeeper for one season before transferring to Standard Liège to replace departing captain Gilbert Bodart, with Jean-François Gillet as his understudy.
 However, Bodart returned to Standard for the 1997–98 season, relegating Maes to a backup role.

 In 1999, at the age of 35, Maes joined the newly established fusion club Germinal Beerschot.
 Under coach Franky Van der Elst, he served as backup to Jan Moons and retired from professional football in 2001.